averykhoo/vibe-player-v3/vibe-player/architecture.md

 *   **Vanilla JS:** Reduces dependency footprint, avoids framework overhead/learning curve.
 Requires manual implementation of patterns (modules, state management).
 (Constraint C2)
 *   **IIFE Module Pattern:** Provides simple namespacing (`AudioApp`) without requiring a build step.
 Relies on careful script loading order.
 *   **Custom Events (`audioapp:*`):** Decouples UI Manager and Audio Engine from the main App controller, allowing modules to signal state changes or requests without direct dependencies on `app.js`'s internal methods.
 (Constraint C3)
 *   **AudioWorklet for Rubberband:** Essential for performing complex audio processing (time-stretching) off the main thread without blocking UI or audio playback.
 Adds architectural complexity for message passing and state synchronization between main thread (`audioEngine`) and worklet thread (`rubberbandProcessor`).
+Required a **customized WASM loader** (`lib/rubberband-loader.js`).
     *   **Alternative Considered (SoundTouchJS):** SoundTouchJS was evaluated, but the audio quality, especially at slower speeds, was significantly worse than Rubberband.
 Rubberband's computational cost was deemed acceptable for the quality improvement.
 Native Web Audio playback rate changes were also too choppy at low speeds.
     *   **Rubberband Flags:** The primary goal for flag tuning was improving voice quality.
 The current flag set (`ProcessRealTime`, `PitchHighQuality`, `PhaseIndependent`, `TransientsCrisp`) represents a balance. `EngineFiner` was tested but resulted in stuttering playback, likely due to exceeding CPU limits on the test machine; the default (faster) engine is currently used.
 *   **ONNX Runtime Web for VAD:** Enables use of standard ML models (like Silero VAD) directly in the browser via WASM.
 Avoids needing a dedicated VAD implementation.